lkodinsson/MARS/Basic/PHB.md

 Unarmed combat involves anything from complex martial arts to boxing.
 Unarmed combat is the least likely to deal lethal blows, but is important for anyone who might find themselves often fighting without a weapon.

+# Maneuvers

+Maneuvers are special abilities acquired by advancing combat skills.
+Each combat skill has access to different maneuvers.

+Whenever you become trained in a new combat skill, you acquire a maneuver from that specialization.
+You gain additional maneuvers for every two rank advancements beyond that in the same skill.
+Maneuvers cost stamina and can be used at will with the following restriction: during combat you cannot use the same maneuver on the same or following round.
+Additionally, any characters that start with combat skills also start with maneuvers based on their advancement in that skill.
+Maneuvers gained from advancing one combat skill can be used by your other combat skills, so long as they could normally also be learned by it.

+For example: You advanced your Martial skill and learned Heavy Strike.
+Since you are also trained in Unarmed, you can also use Heavy Strike with the Unarmed skill.

+When you perform a maneuver on a target it may have a chance for the target to resist the effects of that maneuver.
+They will roll the skill or stat listed to make an opposed check against your attack roll (or a skill check instead if the maneuver specifies one).
+If they succeed the resist, then they do not suffer the effects of that maneuver.
+If they graze, they suffer the effect at half the duration (if any), otherwise it counts as a success and they suffer no effects.
+Any attacks are still made on the target even if they resist the effects of the maneuver.

+Click [here](/Basic/Maneuvers.md) for the list of universal maneuvers.

+Click [here](/Fantasy/Maneuvers.md) for the list of fantasy maneuvers.

 # Languages

 When characters are created they are considered native speakers of their starting langauges.
 If any characters wish to learn new languages they will need to acquire them exactly the same way that one would acquire a new advanced skill.
 Therefore, non-native languages have values as roll values.
 Languages as skills are associated with your Intelligence.